Cultural depictions of ravens: Siberia, Northern Asia

 The raven god or spirit Kutcha (or Kutkh, (Кутх)) is important in the shamanic tradition of the Koryaks and other indigenous Chukotko-Kamchatkan peoples of the Russian Far East.

 Kutcha is traditionally revered in various forms by various peoples and appears in many legends: as a key figure in creation, as a fertile ancestor of mankind, as a mighty shaman, and as a trickster.
 He is a popular subject of the animist stories of the Chukchi people and plays a central role in the mythology of the Koryaks and Itelmens of Kamchatka.
 Many of the stories regarding Kutkh are similar to those of the Raven among the indigenous peoples of the Pacific Northwest Coast, indicating a long history of indirect cultural contact between Asian and North American peoples.

 Two ravens or crows, flying over the warrior's head in battle, symbolized in Yakut mythology the Ilbis Kyyha and Ohol Uola, two evil spirits of war and violence.
 Some other gods or spirits in yakut shamanism, including Uluu Suorun Toyon and Uluutuar Uluu Toyon, are described as "great raven of cloudy sky".

-In Modern Martial Culture
+In modern martial culture

-Universally, The Ravens are the unofficial animal associated with Electronic Warfare.
-This includes the militaries of The USA, Canada, UAE and Israel.
-This is due to the codename "Ravens" or "Crows" given to Allied Forces operating early Radar systems and ECM During the Second World War.
+In many countries, the raven is the unofficial animal associated with electronic warfare.
+This includes the militaries of the United States, Canada, United Arab Emirates, and Israel.
+This is due to the codename "Ravens" or "Crows" given to Allied Forces operating early radar systems and electronic countermeasures during World War II.